 Our license and collaboration agreements may contain multiple elements, including license and technology access fees, research and development funding, manufacturing revenue, cost-sharing, milestones and royalties.
 The deliverables under such an arrangement are evaluated under Accounting Standards Codification ("ASC") 605-25, Multiple-Element Arrangements.
-Effective January 1, 2011, we adopted ASU 2009-13, Multiple-Deliverable Revenue Arrangements ("ASU 2009-13"), which amended the guidance in ASC 605-25 on the accounting for arrangements involving the delivery of more than one element.
-Pursuant to the new standard, each required deliverable is evaluated to determine whether it qualifies as a separate unit of accounting based on whether the deliverable has "stand-alone value" to the customer.
+Each required deliverable is evaluated to determine whether it qualifies as a separate unit of accounting based on whether the deliverable has "stand-alone value" to the customer.
 The arrangement's consideration that is fixed or determinable is then allocated to each separate unit of accounting based on the relative selling price of each deliverable.
 In general, the consideration allocated to each unit of accounting is recognized as the related goods or services are delivered, limited to the consideration that is not contingent upon future deliverables.